 - There is a possibility of spread of water borne diseases after flood, and hence - Medical treatment should be taken immediately. - Do not enter deep, unknown waters. - Do not go near the riverbank even after the floodwater has receded. - Sprinkle medicines in the stagnant dirty water. - Inspect your house for any cracks or other damage.
 Check all the walls, floor, ceiling, doors and windows, so that any chance of house falling down can beknown and you can be aware about the immediate danger. - If the floodwater has entered the house or has surrounded the house, then it is advisable not to enter such house. - Keep listening to weather forecast on radio and television.
-Move to your residenceonly when instructed by the competent authority.
-It is not safe to believe that theproblems have ended after the flood water have receded - Inform the competent authority/officer for restoration of the necessary connectionslike gas, electricity, telephone, drainage, etc. - Beware of the various insects or poisonous snakes that may have been draggedinside the house along with the floodwater. - Destroy the food commodities that have been affected by floodwater. - Check properly all the electric circuits, floor level furnace, boilers, gas cylinders, orelectric equipments like motor pump etc. Check whether any inflammable orexplosive item has not entered along with the floodwater. - Switch off the main electric supply, if any damage is noticed to the electric equipments. - If you find any breakage in the drainage system stop using latrines and do not usetap water.

-Do not use polluted water.
+Move to your residence only when instructed by the competent authority.
+It is not safe to believe that the problems have ended after the flood water have receded. - Inform the competent authority/officer for restoration of the necessary connections like gas, electricity, telephone, drainage, etc. - Beware of the various insects or poisonous snakes that may have been dragged inside the house along with the floodwater. - Destroy the food commodities that have been affected by floodwater. - Check properly all the electric circuits, floor level furnace, boilers, gas cylinders, or electric equipment like motor pump etc. Check whether any inflammable or explosive item has not entered along with the floodwater. - Switch off the main electric supply, if any damage is noticed to the electric equipment. - If you find any breakage in the drainage system stop using latrines and do not use tap water. - Do not use polluted water.

-- Sewerage system should be checked and any damage should be repairedimmediately so as to curtail spread of diseases. - Empty the water clogged in the basement slowly with help of water pump so thatdamage to infrastructure can be minimized - Check gas leakage which can be known by smell of gas or by hearing the sound ofleakage; immediately open all windows and leave the house. - Boil drinking water before usage and drink chlorinated water. - Eat safe food. - Rescue work should be undertaken immediately after flood situation as per theinstruction.
-Do not follow any shortcut for rescue work. - Do not try to leave the safe shelter to go back home until the local officials declarenormalcy after flood and instruction to return home are not given.
+- Sewerage system should be checked, and any damage should be repaired immediately so as to curtail spread of diseases. - Empty the water clogged in the basement slowly with help of water pump so that damage to infrastructure can be minimized. - Check gas leakage which can be known by smell of gas or by hearing the sound of leakage; immediately open all windows and leave the house. - Boil drinking water before usage and drink chlorinated water. - Eat safe food. - Rescue work should be undertaken immediately after flood situation as per the instruction.
+Do not follow any shortcut for rescue work. - Do not try to leave the safe shelter to go back home until the local officials declare normalcy after flood and instruction to return home are not given.